Vignesh0404/zhipper-house-rules/README.md

 <p><b>a.
 Notifications:</b> We request permission to send you notifications for new messages, updates, and other relevant information.</p>
 <p><b>b.
 Camera:</b> We request permission to access your camera to take photos for your profile picture and listings.</p>
 <p><b>c.
 Photos:</b> We request permission to access your photos to upload images for your profile picture and listings.</p>
 <p><b>d.
-Microphone:</b> We request permission to access your microphone to record audio to enable Speech to Text accessibility feature, on request.</p>
+Microphone:</b> We request permission to access your microphone to record audio to enable the Speech to Text accessibility feature, on request.</p>

 <h3>How we use your information</h3>
 <p><b>a.
 Provide and Improve the App:</b> We use your information to operate, maintain, and enhance the functionality of the App.
 This includes personalizing your experience, suggesting relevant content, and improving our services based on user feedback.</p>